apache/trafodion/docs/src/site/markdown/install.md

 # Preparation
 The Trafodion Installer assumes that you've performed the following steps before a Trafodion install:

-1. **Cluster Requirements**: ensure that you cluster meets the Trafodion requirements.
+1. **Cluster Requirements**: Ensure that your cluster meets the Trafodion requirements.
 2. **Security Requirements**: Create the user ID that is used to run the Trafodion Installer.
 Review and configure LDAP, if desired.
-3. **Prepare PC**: install software used when installing Trafodion on your PC.
+3. **PC Tools**: Install software used when installing Trafodion on your PC.
 4. **Install Hadoop**: Install Hadoop software supported by Trafodion.
 5. **Validate Hadoop**: Validate that required Hadoop services are running.